 The Office of the Governor and the Georgia Historical Society (GHS) have named Frank Blake and John Schuerholz the 2019 Georgia Trustees, the highest honor the State of Georgia can bestow.
-Their induction by Governor Nathan Deal will take place on February 16, 2019 at the Trustees Gala.
+Their induction will take place on February 16, 2019 at the Trustees Gala.

 Frank Blake served as Chairman and CEO of The Home Depot from January 2007 through November 2014, and then as chairman through January 2015.
 Frank joined The Home Depot in 2002 as executive vice president, business development and corporate operations.

 The Boston native previously served as deputy secretary for the U.S. Department of Energy and in a variety of executive roles at General Electric, including senior vice president, Corporate Business Development.

 Blake’s public sector experience also includes having served as general counsel for the U.S. Environmental Protection Agency, deputy counsel to Vice President George Bush and law clerk to U.S. Supreme Court Justice John Paul Stevens.

 Blake serves on the board of directors for the Georgia Aquarium, Proctor & Gamble, Macy’s, and is currently serving as Chairman of the Delta and Grady Hospital boards.
 Additionally, he sits on the Board of Trustees at Agnes Scott College.
 He holds a bachelor’s degree from Harvard University and a jurisprudence degree from Columbia University School of Law.